victormbogu1/Enterprise-SOC-Lab-Splunk-Sysmon-FortiGate-MITRE-ATT-CK-Simulation-Live-Traffic-/README.md

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/8100ef16e67c1acd4af128d0b34e078f2c6f26ef/New%20folder%20(4)/configuring%20syslog%20on%20fortigate.png)

-I confirmed the Fortigate Add on, if is showing in splunk
+## Verified that the FortiGate add-on is properly installed and appearing in Splunk, ensuring that logs from the FortiGate device are being collected and processed correctly:

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/e88c710edcb2a30cd86d7a37a3821bff3a40df40/New%20folder%20(3)/Confirm%20Fortigate%20add%20on%20isinstalled.png)

 ## Enable logging for different events For example, enable logging for traffic, security, and VPN events: